davew9/blog_os/README.md

 A very limited CLI is provided for demonstrating and testing of the filesystem.

+# Functionality
-# Offered Functionality/API
+### Offered Methods
-open(): Returns a task specific handle to the file specified by the path String.
-The file cannot be deleted while it's open in any task, but i might be read or edited. read(): Returns the content of the file specified by a task specific handle.
-During the read operation the content of the file cannot be changed by any other process, but it might be edited afterwards. write(): Changes the content of the file specified by a task specific handle.
-During the write operation the content of the file cannot be changed or read by any other process, but it might be edited afterwards. rm(): Deletes a file or directory specified by a path String.
+**open():** Returns a task specific handle to the file specified by the path String.
+The file cannot be deleted while it's open in any task, but i might be read or edited.
+**close():** Closes the file specified by a task specific handle.
+Therefore the handle becomes invalid.
+**read()**: Returns the content of the file specified by a task specific handle.
+During the read operation the content of the file cannot be changed by any other process, but it might be edited afterwards.
+**write()**: Changes the content of the file specified by a task specific handle.
+During the write operation the content of the file cannot be changed or read by any other process, but it might be edited afterwards.
+**rm()**: Deletes a file or directory specified by a path String.
 Files cannnot be deleted while they are open in any task.
-Directorys cannot be deleted if they contain other directories or files. create_dir(): Creates a directory specified by a path String.
-If the path contains directories which don't exist, these directories are also created. create(): Creates a file specified by a path String.
+Directories cannot be deleted if they contain other directories or files.
+**create_dir()**: Creates a directory specified by a path String.
 If the path contains directories which don't exist, these directories are also created.
+**create()**: Creates a file specified by a path String.
+If the path contains directories which don't exist, these directories are also created.

+### Command Line Interface
+- "/" might be bound to the # key
+- there is no possibility to delete an input
+#### Commands
+**mkdir \<path\>**: Creates directory specified by path and all not existing parent directories
+**mkfile \<path\>**: Creates file specified by path and all not existing parent directories
+**rm \<path\>**: Deletes file or directorie specified by path
+**show \<path\>**: Shows content of file specified by path
+**edit \<path\> \<txt\>**: Replaces content of file specified by path with txt
+**cd \<path\>**: Changes working directory according to path

 # Implementation Details
-## Important Strcuts
+## Concurrent Access
-Tables
+All system tables which might be concurrently accessed are guarded by a semaphore based Read-Write-Lock.
+The Read-Lock still allows for atomic operations.
+Therefore the read() and write() operations can be executed fully concurrently if they don't concern the same file.
+The open(), close(), rm(), and create() operations need an exclusive lock for certain structures and are also generally more time consuming.
+In a RTOS context its recommended to execute those operations as rarely as possible.
+For example only at the start and at the shutdown of a system.

+The files themselves are also protected by a Read-Write-Lock Mechanism.
+A lock will only be held as long as the file is actively accessed.
+Therefore the possibility to come upon a locked file is drastically reduced.
+On the other hand, a task has no chance to prevent or detect a change in data.

+# File Structure
+TODO: Linked List beschreiben

 ## Limitations
 - Paths must not be longer than 32 characters
 - Limited CLI Functionality
+- The filesystem doesn't check for duplicate names
 - Not all edge cases might be covered

 ## Building